 According to Earth Trekkers, “Everglades National Park is the third largest park in the lower 48 states, after Death Valley and Yellowstone.
 The park is home to manatees, American crocodiles, a huge number of birds, and even panthers.
 This fragile ecosystem is listed as a World Heritage Site, and it is an International Biosphere Reserve.”
 With two or four wheels, you can see only a small portion of this massive, watery national park, but you can still drive with the a/c cranked up to areas within the Everglades for “short walks, looking out for alligators and manatees, and even go kayaking or take a ride in an airboat.”
 Because it is famously hot and sticky here in Florida, consider making this national park road trip in any season but the dead of summer.
 Once you do go, make sure you have all the road trip essentials with you.

 Great Smokey Mountains National Park

 Looking for something a little closer to home?
-Check out these other road trips that showcase stunning fall foliage.
+Check out the best places to spot fall foliage in America.